Brianali-codes/Portfolio-Hackathon/readme.md

 ```
 right click on your terminal to lauunch the site locally.

-## Optimizations
+## Optimizations.

-- Fast loading (optimized images and minimal dependencies) by adding webp format instead of jpgs, cause trust me those take eons to load lol
+- Fast loading (optimized images and minimal dependencies) by adding webp format instead of jpgs, cause trust me those take eons to load.

-- Fully responsive (works on your grandma's tablet)/ actually working on it.
-Accessible (semantic HTML and proper contrast)
+- Fully responsive (works on your grandma's tablet) Accessible (semantic HTML and proper contrast) .

-- Smooth scrolling navigation  Back-to-top button that scales on hover and Micro-interactions throughout
+- Smooth scrolling navigation  Back-to-top button that scales on hover and Micro-interactions throughout.

-The "Why" Behind Design Choices Color Palette
+The "Why" Behind Design Choices Color Palette.

 White base: Clean, professional Orange accents (#ff6d4d): Energetic, creative Black text: Maximum readability Gray variations,But also just cause i like orange.